RagedUnicorn/docker-tomcat/README.md

 ## Configuration

-The Tomcat configuration is located in `conf` and can be easily changed.
+The Tomcat configuration is located in `config` and can be easily changed.

 The default user is:
 `admin:admin`

-To change this you can edit `conf/tomcat-users.xml`.
+To change this you can edit `config/tomcat-users.xml`.

 **Note:** This does not apply to a stack deployment.
 Make sure to set both password and user with docker secrets.